bendamin/SciFiUI/README.md

 # Instructions
 While the purpose of the assignment was to create a SciFi UI, due to the interactive elements of this UI, it plays as a space shooter.
 Using the arrow keys to control the user's targeting and weapons system, you can travel between galaxies and destroy enemy ships and planets.

 Each successive galaxy will have more enemies and planets to defeat.
+Rounds change automatically once all targets are destroyed.

+Your ship offers three selectable weapons - lazers, missiles and sentry gun.
+Each weapon is powerful enough to destroy your target, but all have their own unique animation.
+These can be selected using the number keys.

+Your turret has the ability to pan 360 degrees in the X-axis and 180 degrees in the Y-axis.
+This is to replicate the control of a top mounted turret on a spaceship.
 ## User Controls:

 | Control Turret | Toggle |